mghneurotherapeutics/GalileoTACS/README.md

 # Galileo TACS

-This repository holds analysis code for the manuscript "Altering Alpha-Frequency Brain Oscillations with Rapid Analog Feedback-Driven Neurostimulation" currently under review at Frontiers in Neuroscience.
+This repository holds analysis code for the manuscript "Altering Alpha-Frequency Brain Oscillations with Rapid Analog Feedback-Driven Neurostimulation" currently accepted to PLOS ONE.

 The code was developed and run by Matthew Boggess under the supervision of Alik Widge (primary author).